 So instead of having all of your $100,000 in retirement/savings in the stock market, diversify $5,000 of that into a mix of cryptocurrencies.

 If you’re older, perhaps over 60-65, it’s generally a good idea to invest in safer assets like bonds and stocks.
 You can still play with crypto, but lean towards a smaller percentage of your portfolio.
 Crypto’s real potential is in the long term, but it might be a bumpy road to get there, and you don’t want to paint yourself into a corner with fewer years to recover.

 How to buy cryptocurrencies

 We recommend using Coinbase to start your investing.
 Sign up through that link and get $10 for free!

 Coinbase is the largest and safest US-based exchange, similar to E*Trade or Vanguard for stocks.
-You’ll have to go through normal Know Your Customer verification steps, just like any other regulated financial institution, but in exchange you’ll get more safety than some of the anonymous crypto exchange platforms.
+You’ll have to go through normal Know Your Customer (KYC) verification steps, like providing a photo of a driver’s license — just like any other regulated financial institution — but in exchange you’ll get more safety than some of the anonymous crypto exchange platforms.

 Your Coinbase account acts like a “wallet”, which is the digital pocketbook that holds your digital money.